mainmatter/gerust/site/docs/architecture/the-config-crate.md

 ## Environment

 Besides parsing and making available the application's configuration, the `config` crate also determines the environment the application is running in.
 Gerust supports 3 environments: development, test, and production – the development environment is the default, and tests are automatically run with the test environment.
-The environment can also manually be set by passing an argument to the commands made available via the [`cli` crate](./the-cli-crate) or via the `APP_ENVIRONMENT` environment variable
+The environment can also manually be set by passing an argument to the commands made available via the [`cli` crate](./the-cli-crate) or via the `APP_ENVIRONMENT` environment variable.